ralphlange/opcUaUnifiedAutomation/README.md

 * This module has a standard EPICS module structure.
 It compiles against recent versions of EPICS Base 3.14, 3.15 and 3.16.

-* Depending on your Linux installation, install *libcrypto*.

 * When cloning this module, you may create local settings that are not being traced by git.